 Under some circumstances, an applicant may be considered for admission on the basis of adequate scores on the New York State High School Equivalency examination or on the USAF high school equivalency test of General Education Development, High School Level.
-In order to qualify for such consideration, he or she must earn an average standard score of at least 500 on all five tests, with no individual test score below 450.
+In order to qualify for such consideration, he or she must earn a composite score of 2500 or higher, with no individual test score below 450.
 A student who has completed three years of high school may be accepted and then be eligible for a high school diploma from New York state upon the successful completion of 24 semester hours at Houghton.
 Students who are considering leaving high school early should consult with the Houghton College admission and student financial services offices.
 In some situations, students who attend college full-time before completing high school are not eligible for financial aid.